-C ) .
-Both active and quiet play?
+- Both active and quiet play?
 Active play includes outdoor activities a minimum of twice per day, weather permitting.
-YES NO N/A d i.
+YES NO N/A - d.
 Meals, snacks, and nap times, if appropriate for the age and the times children are in care?
-YES NO N/A е .
+YES () NO () N/A () - e.
 Adequate time and space for infants, birth to 12 months, in care to engage in activities that promote development of movement skills (tummy time, crawling, turning over, sitting, etc.)?
 Infant seats (swings, bouncers, etc.) must be used only for short periods of time, no more than 15 to 30-minute intervals per infant and no more than two times per day that the child is in care.
-YES NO N/A f.
+YES NO N/A - f.
 Outdoor time each day for infants in care, that weather permits?
-YES NO N/A g ] .
+YES $\bigcirc$ NO $\bigcirc$ N/A $\bigcirc$ - g.
 Flexibility and transition periods that help children move smoothly from one activity to another?
-YES NO N/A 1.6.1 inter children left in confining devices such as car seats as an alternative to active play or adult/child raction, supervision, or discipline?
-NO N/A N/A 1.6.2 olde Elec lectronic media, used for educational purposes or physical activity for children 2 years of age and er, limited to 1 to 2 hours per day? ctronic media should not be used for children under two years of age.
-NO N/A 1.6.3 parents and legal guardians informed of their child's daily activities?
-1.6.4 Does and limit Effo com s the early care and education program promote consistency and continuity of care for infants toddlers and provide opportunities for each child to build emotionally secure relationships with a sed number of child care personnel? with the promote consistency and continuity of care are shown through following daily routines and amunicating consistently with parents/guardians.
-NO N/A 1.6.5 ss the program make reasonable accommodations to the environment, planned activities, and edule so that children with special needs may participate?
-NO N/A 1.7 Fiel ld Tri l p Activities 1.7.1 parents/guardians advised in advance of each field trip activity?
-NO N/A 1.7.2 ne date, time, and location of the field trip posted in an easily seen location at least two working s prior to each field trip?
-SONONIA 1.7.3 written parental permission obtained in the form of a general or event-specific permission slip? $S \bigcirc NO \bigcirc N/A \bigcirc$ 1.7.4 are pecial circumstances arise where notification of an event cannot be posted for two working days, individual permission slips obtained from the custodial parent or legal guardian for each child icipating on the field trip?
-BONONIA 1.7.5 mergency contact information for each child on the field trip, including walking field trips, in the session of a child care personnel on the field trip?
-SONONIA
+YES NO N/A - 1.6.1 Are children left in confining devices such as car seats as an alternative to active play or adult/child interaction, supervision, or discipline?
+YES O NO N/A O - 1.6.2 Is electronic media, used for educational purposes or physical activity for children 2 years of age and older, limited to 1 to 2 hours per day?
+Electronic media should not be used for children under two years of age.
+YES NO N/A - 1.6.3 Are parents and legal guardians informed of their child's daily activities?
+YES $\bigcirc$ NO $\bigcirc$ N/A $\bigcirc$ - 1.6.4 Does the early care and education program promote consistency and continuity of care for infants and toddlers and provide opportunities for each child to build emotionally secure relationships with a limited number of child care personnel?
+Efforts to promote consistency and continuity of care are shown through following daily routines and communicating consistently with parents/guardians.
+YES NO N/A - 1.6.5 Does the program make reasonable accommodations to the environment, planned activities, and schedule so that children with special needs may participate?
+YES NO N/A O - 1.7 Field Trip Activities - 1.7.1 Are parents/guardians advised in advance of each field trip activity?
+YES NO N/A - 1.7.2 Is the date, time, and location of the field trip posted in an easily seen location at least two working days prior to each field trip?
+YES NO N/A - 1.7.3 Is written parental permission obtained in the form of a general or event-specific permission slip?
+YES NO N/A - 1.7.4 If special circumstances arise where notification of an event cannot be posted for two working days, are individual permission slips obtained from the custodial parent or legal guardian for each child participating on the field trip?
+YES O NO O N/A O - 1.7.5 Is emergency contact information for each child on the field trip, including walking field trips, in the possession of a child care personnel on the field trip?
+YES NO N/A O